Is it where you want to go?

 - What are the societies and night life like?

-- Have you been to an open day or taken a virtual tour?
+- Have you been to an open day, a virtual open day, or taken a virtual tour?

 Remember, you can always talk to the uni or college directly to make sure it’s right for you, or speak to a teacher or careers adviser.